With no annual fee and more points for US supermarket purchases, the Amex EveryDay® Credit Card offers solid rewards for everyday spending.

-- Get this card if… you want rewards for grocery spending and don’t want an annual fee.
+- Get this card if you want accelerated rewards for grocery spending and don’t want to pay an annual fee.

-- Pick something else if…you want rewards for spending on gas or want cash back.
+- Pick something else if you want more rewards in other everyday-spending categories (such as gas) or want cash back.

 |Product Name||Amex EveryDay® Credit Card|

 |APR (Annual Percentage Rate) for Purchases||14.74% to 25.74% variable|

 |Introductory APR for Balance Transfer||0% for the first 15 months (with $0.00 balance transfer fee)|

 |Cash Advance Rate||26.99% Variable|

 |Cash Advance Fee||3.00% of the amount of each cash advance (minimum $5.00)|